Payment disputes

 Customer empathy

-Having a problem with a payment is an emotionally charged moment, so I did an empathy exercise to consider how a customer might be feeling and what they likely need depending on the dispute.
+Having a problem with a payment is an emotionally charged moment, so I conducted an empathy exercise across multiple use cases to consider customer feelings and needs.

-We also asked these questions during testing, where people confirmed they felt angry and a bit ashamed.
+I also asked these questions during testing rounds, where people told me they felt unsure, angry and a bit ashamed.

 The simplest way to direct the user down the right path is to determine whether they recognise the payment or not.